 Building social connectedness describes the importance of collective social investment in the landscape and fostering human connection to the land.

-Supporting long-term functioning ecosystems describes the importance of hydrological connectivity and supporting or incentivizing ecosystem services provision.
+Supporting long-term functioning ecosystems describes the importance of hydrologic connectivity and supporting or incentivizing ecosystem services provision.

 Sustaining agricultural livelihoods describes the importance of enabling rancher participation in community decision making, building trust between social-economic sectors, and diversification of income for landowners including ranchers.